Jennifer Villwock, M.D.

 Publications: Click here

-Dr. Jennifer A. Villwock is Associate Director of the Otolaryngology - Head and Neck Surgery Residency Program and an Associate Professor of Rhinology and Skull Base Surgery.
+Dr. Jennifer A. Villwock is an Associate Professor of Rhinology and Skull Base Surgery and Chief of Otolaryngology for the Kansas City Veterans Affairs Hospital.
 She is a 2011 graduate of the Michigan State College of Human Medicine.
 Dr. Villwock completed her postgraduate training at the State University of New York (SUNY) - Upstate in Syracuse, New York.
 While a resident, Dr. Villwock was actively involved in research, authoring nine peer reviewed publications on topics ranging from epistaxis management to trends in pituitary tumor treatment.
 She completed a fellowship in Rhinology and Skull Base Surgery at the University of Kansas Medical Center.

 Dr. Villwock's clinic interests include the evaluation and management of sinonasal complaints including acute and chronic sinusitis, recurrent sinusitis, nasal polyps, septal deviation, nasal congestion, and sinonasal tumors.
 She also has expertise in the treatment allergies, including both subcutaneous immunotherapy ("allergy shots") and sublingual immunotherapy ("allergy drops" that are placed under the tongue).